Improve your game's performance by reducing the total number of non-networked objects.

 The graphics processor then visually renders the Merged Model entirely, instead of waiting on calculations for each object on whether or not they are close enough to a player to be rendered.

-Once the game has loaded, the objects inside of a merged model are removed from the Hierarchy, and not counted in the total number non-networked objects in the game.
+Once the game has loaded, the objects inside a merged model are removed from the Hierarchy, and not counted in the total number non-networked objects in the game.

 As mesh merging improves, games will improve performance just by putting groups into merge models.
 Merged Models inside of other merged models will just be merged into the outermost layer, so in general, it is a good idea to put groups of objects into Merged Models as you work.